epn-vespa/tutorials/surfaces/HRSC_vs_OMEGA/HRSC_vs_OMEGA-tutorial.md

 * You also need to edit the column definition.
 Click the icon Display column metadata.
 Search for box5, type in the field xtype of this parameter: adql:REGION (and validate by pressing ENTER!) - this step is required for TAP.
 You can also rename s_region to s_region_0 for later processing in Aladin.

 * These bounding boxes can be displayed in TOPCAT using SkyPlot window, with a polygonal form or a quadrilateral layer (see another tutorial).
-They provide a reasonably accurate estimate of the session footprints, at least outside the polar areas and after the final ~ polar orbit is reached.
+They provide a reasonably accurate estimate of the session footprints, at least outside the polar areas and after the final, roughly polar, orbit is reached.

 <img src="img/img2.png" width="600">